galsegal/ddd-boilerplate/README.md

-#DDD Boilerplate - A Project Template For Visual Studio
+#DDD Boilerplate - A C# Project Template For Visual Studio
 Creating a DDD solution involves creating many projects for to support DDD structure.
 This is a tedious job that repeats itself on every new project you create.
 I noticed most, if not all, projects could use this structure naturally and wanted to speed things up...

 I have created a DDD project template for VS2012 that makes all the work.